Donald Trump Blasts ‘Swampman Joe Bidan’ In Confusing, Misspelled Tweet About North Korea

 — CNN International (@cnni) May 25, 2019

-It comes as no surprise that Trump and Bolton disagree on the issue, given that the president is reportedly frequently clashing with the official.
+It comes as no surprise that Trump and Bolton disagree on the issue, given that the president reportedly frequently clashes with the official.
 As previously reported by The Inquisitr, Trump is allegedly looking to fire the notorious war hawk for pushing U.S. closer toward conflict with Iran, Venezuela, and North Korea.